Complaint Resolution Hub

 We understand that receiving a discharge notice can be disappointing.
 Please rest assured that this decision has been taken with your wellbeing in mind.

 As an NHS contractor, we must also follow their rules.
 This means that sometimes, patients can ‘time out’ of our services after a length of time with no contact, or become disqualified if they move away.
-We regret that this must be frustrating, especially in cases where you have been on a wait list for a significant time.
+We understand that this can be frustrating, especially in cases where you have been on a wait list for a significant time.
 Unfortunately, we are unable to edit this NHS policy.

 If you still want to make a complaint